 This is to educate everyone on what it is like parenting a child with anxiety.
 I hope you take away the realness of our situation and the harmful effects left behind with unsupportive comments and assumptions.

 Anxiety makes my daughter say and do things that are not really her.
 She is the sweetest, kindest girl but she lashes out and will go to great lengths to leave an anxious situation.
-When the anxiety lessons, she feels immense guilt and embarrassment over the way she acted.
+When the anxiety lessens, she feels immense guilt and embarrassment over the way she acted.

 Anxiety is real.
 My daughter is not a brat.
 She does not run away and avoid situations to take it easy.
 She is genuinely scared to death.